numist/jekyll-last-modified-at/README.md

     date-format: '%d-%b-%y'
 ```

-For sites with lots of documents using `last_modified_at`, there may be render
+For sites with very long histories using `last_modified_at`, there may be render
 performance improvement via:

 ```yml